tillrobin/iMGMC/tutorials/map-to-MAGs-HeatmapR.md

 # Mapping

 For this tutorial we use CoverM for mapping the reads to MAG collection.
 Please see [CoverM documentation](https://github.com/wwood/CoverM) for more details.
-Waring this process need around 32 GB of memory.
+Waring this process need around 32 GB of memory and some hours run time.
+Download: [CoverM-Output](https://github.com/tillrobin/iMGMC/blob/master/tutorials/data/Rscript_heatmap.R)

     # bioconda activate enviroment
 	conda activate coverm